List of awards and nominations received by Thomas Newman

 This is a list of awards and nominations received by the American film composer Thomas Newman.

-As of 2017, Newman has received a total of fifteen Academy Award nominations, however, he has yet to win the award, making him the most nominated living composer to have never won an Oscar, equal to Alex North, who also received 15 unsuccessful nominations.
-Thirteen of his nominations are in the Best Original Score category, whilst one is for Best Original Song.
+As of 2020, Newman has received a total of fifteen Academy Award nominations, however, he has yet to win the award, making him the most nominated living composer to have never won an Oscar, equal to Alex North, who also received 15 unsuccessful nominations.
+Fourteen of his nominations are in the Best Original Score category, whilst one is for Best Original Song.

 He has also received four Golden Globe nominations including two for Best Original Score for 1999's American Beauty and 2019's 1917 and two for Best Original Song, as well as eight Grammy nominations and six wins.